Total TimePrep: 15 min. Bake: 25 min.

 - 1/2 teaspoon hot pepper sauce

 - 1/4 teaspoon ground cumin

 - 3 tubes (8 ounces each) refrigerated crescent rolls

 - In a large skillet, cook beef and onion over medium heat until meat is no longer pink; drain.
-Stir in the cheese, salsa, chilies, garlic powder, hot pepper sauce, salt and cumin.
+Stir in the cheese, salsa, chiles, garlic powder, hot pepper sauce, salt and cumin.

-- To use frozen Taco Twists: Bake frozen twists on an ungreased baking sheet at 350° for 20-25 minutes or until heated through.
-Yield: 12 servings.
+- Freeze option: Freeze baked, cooled taco twists for up to 3 months.
+Bake frozen twists on an ungreased baking sheet at 350° for 20-25 minutes or until heated through.